 The work conducted by colleagues from the Balearic Islands, Spain, is particularly remarkable and comprehensive as it has made it possible to trace and date back the introduction of several strains of X. fastidiosa into Majorca from California [Moralejo et al. 2019, 2020].
 These strains are responsible for the decline of almond trees (X. fastidiosa subsp. fastidiosa ST1, X. fastidiosa subsp. multiplex ST7 and ST81), the symptoms of which were observed from 2003 onwards, and Pierce's disease of grapevine (X. fastidiosa subsp. fastidiosa ST1).
 The interest of their work is the complementarity of the numerous analyses that were used from (i) epidemiology with large inventories of X. fastidiosa genotypes and their distribution, measurements of the incidence and the severity of the disease in numerous orchards and vineyards, epidemic dynamics by the analysis of Google street-view panoramic images, and the numerous pathogenicity and transmission tests, (ii) dendrochronology (dating of growth rings, detection by qPCR in the rings of trees being uprooted and appropriate statistical analysis), (iii) climatic data, (iv) phylogenomics (ML and Bayesian trees and tip-dating), up to (v) technical literature analysis to establish possible links between the Majorcan and Californian almond industries.
 Finally, the most probable scenario was that almond scions infected or co-infected with ST1 and ST81 strains were introduced in 1993 in Majorca from California.
 In Majorca, they were grafted onto local rootstocks.
 The pathogens spread on the island thanks to the spittlebug Philaenus spumarius, which also led to the infection of many other species, including wild olive trees (X. fastidiosa subsp. multiplex) and grapevines (X. fastidiosa subsp. fastidiosa).
-The favorable dynamics of the grapevine production and concomitantly unfavorable conditions of almond production in Majorca, linked to many socio-economic reasons, periods of drought and high incidence of fungal pathogens have led to a very contrasted management of vineyards and almond orchards that currently present low and very high incidences of diseases due to X. fastidiosa, respectively.
+The favorable dynamics of the grapevine production and concomitantly unfavorable conditions of almond production in Majorca, linked to many socio-economic reasons, periods of drought and high incidence of fungal pathogens have led to very different management of vineyards and almond orchards that currently present low and very high incidences of diseases due to X. fastidiosa, respectively.
 This type of study clearly justifies the modification of the control measures that shifted from eradication to containment as a consequence of the long-overlooked presence and dissemination of X. fastidiosa in the Balearic Islands.